Best VMware Alternatives in 2026: The Complete Guide (With Real Pricing)

 - Discontinued vSphere Standard: End of Sale was confirmed as July 31, 2025, via a Broadcom partner rep on Reddit's r/vmware (the January 2025 date cited in some articles was when resellers informally stopped quoting it — the official EoS date is July 31).
 No new sales, no renewals, no upgrades at that tier.
 The new entry point is vSphere Enterprise Plus or VVF at $190/core/year.

-- Raised the minimum core requirement: As of April 10, 2025, Broadcom requires a minimum of 72 cores per purchase (up from 16).
-A small three-node cluster with dual 16-core CPUs = 96 cores × $190 = $18,240/year for the entry-level VVF license.
-That's not a typo.
+- Raised — then reversed — the minimum core requirement: In April 2025, Broadcom briefly mandated a 72-core minimum per purchase order.
+After significant industry backlash, they reversed the decision and returned to the existing 16-core minimum per CPU socket.
+A small three-node cluster with dual 16-core CPUs = 96 cores × $190 = $18,240/year for entry-level VVF.

 - Added a 20% late renewal penalty: Miss your anniversary renewal date?
 That's an automatic 20% surcharge on top of whatever your new quote is.